Jump to section:

 The temperature you need to melt gold is 1,948 degrees Fahrenheit, which is an incredible 1,065 centigrade.
 In order to strengthen the gold for practical uses, other alloy metals such as zinc, silver and copper are added whilst the gold is being melted.
 Gold boils at 5,173 degrees Fahrenheit (2,856 Centigrade).

 Gold is an excellent conductor of electricity although it is too expensive to use in cabling, hence the use of copper instead.
 Exposure to air, moisture, heat and other corrosive agents have an extremely minimal effect on gold, which is why it’s so suited for manufacturing jewellery and coins.

 Unlike silver which can degrade in the air over time, gold will not rust or taint.
 Gold, in particular, is extremely difficult to corrode.
 Only very strong acids such as nitric acid and hydrochloric acid can cause gold to become damaged.
 This is why wedding bands are traditionally made of gold, as they are guaranteed to stand the test of time.

 Gold is a noble metal.
-Noble metals are a group of metals which do not corrode over time under normal conditions.
+Noble metals are a group of metals that do not corrode over time under normal conditions.

 Here at Physical Gold we are experts in our field and can help with any aspect of gold investment.
+This includes gold sovereign coins, gold Britannia coins and bars in weights such as 1oz, 100g and a mighty 1KG.
 Speak to us on 020 7060 9992 or drop us an email to discover more about our investment opportunities or get advice on trading gold now.